 Kubernetes is a portable, extensible open-source platform for managing containerized workloads and services that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
 Google open-sourced the Kubernetes project in 2014.
 Kubernetes builds upon a decade and a half of experience that Google has with running production workloads at scale, combined with best-of-breed ideas and practices from the community.
 Kubernetes provides a container-centric management environment.
 It orchestrates computing, networking, and storage infrastructure on behalf of user workloads.
 This provides much of the simplicity of Platform as a Service (PaaS) with the flexibility of Infrastructure as a Service (IaaS) and enables portability across infrastructure providers.

 Benefits of Kubernetes

 - Allows for the deployment of complex applications (i.e. multiple microservices) with a single command.

 - Allows for rolling updates and rollbacks with no downtime.

 - Deploys security stack as a side-car container to gain complete visibility, including security posture, MFA enforcement, identity management, logging etc.

 - Auto-scaling – allows to provision resources dynamically based on use and maximums, saving significant Cloud computing costs

 - Restarts containers seamlessly and automatically in case of crash or other issue.

-- Enable the creation of packages for easy deployment of complex container/Kubernetes based solutions.
+- Enables the creation of packages for easy deployment of complex container/Kubernetes based solutions.

 - Allows for versioning, rolling-update and rollbacks.